cncf/tag-contributor-strategy/contributor-growth/README.md

 # Contributor Growth

-The Contributor Growth subproject is interested in assisting CNCF projects with sustainably growing their contributor base.
+The Contributor Growth working group is interested in assisting CNCF projects with sustainably growing their contributor base.

 ## Goals